-For both offline and online backups, the HP StorageWorks Rapid Backup Solutions use BCVs to minimize any impact on the database server during backup.
+For both offline and online backups, the HP StorageWorks Rapid Backup and Rapid Restore Solutions use BCVs to minimize any impact on the database server during backup and/or restore.

-Note: BCV is a generic name for "clone," "snapshot," "snapclone," "Vsnap," "Vsnapshot" and "Vsnapclone," irrespective of the method (clone, snapshot, split mirror and so on) by which it was created.
+Note: BCV is a generic name for "clone," "snapshot," "snapshot," "Vsnapshot" and "Vsnapshot," irrespective of the method (clone, snapshot, split mirror and so on) by which it was created.